10 Landmark Metro Stations In Paris – Art Nouveau To Jules Verne Fantasy

 2. Porte-Dauphine – Landmark Paris Metro Station

-Porte-Dauphine Guimard Metro station at Porte-Dauphine, photo Wikimedia by bellmmonte
+Porte-Dauphine The Metro entrance at Porte-Dauphine, photo Wikimedia by Bellomonte

-Restored in 1999, Porte-Dauphine is the other Metro station with the original Guimard glass top.
+Restored in 1999, Porte-Dauphine is the second existing Metro station with the Guimard glass top.
 Located near Bois de Boulogne on the western edge of the 16th Arrondissement, the Porte-Dauphine station opened in 1900 and has been been nicknamed "the dragonfly" due to the entrance's light and airy design.

 • Metro Line 2